Yammynetwork/Yammy/README.md

 The future of Yammy Network is based on these essential components:

-Smart contract applications
+• Smart contract applications
-Masternodes offering
+• Masternodes offering
-Global marketplace with crypto payments
+• Global marketplace with crypto payments
+• Global betting and predictions platform
-Global streaming platform based on blockchain technology Global betting and predictions platform
+• Global streaming platform based on blockchain technology
-Decentralized crypto exchange
+• Decentralized crypto exchange

 Yammy ERC20 token (YMM) and Yammy Coin (YMA) are core elements of Yammy Network eco-system.
 YMM is empowered by the Ethereum Virtual Machine and compatible with all Ethereum infrastructure and service.